 Sea-floor characteristics affect the distribution, abundance, and behavior of bottom-dwelling fish and shellfish of commercial and recreational value.
 USGS scientists are mapping benthic (sea-floor) habitats in both Federal and State waters to better understand seabed framework and dynamics and to support fisheries management efforts.

 For more information, please visit:

-Above, land-derived sediment (brown) drifts over coral reefs off the Island of Maui, Hawai`i.
+Land-derived sediment (brown) drifts over coral reefs off the Island of Maui, Hawai`i.
 USGS scientists are studying the effects of sediment and pollutants on coral-reef health.
-Inset: Mike Torresan and Charlene Tetlak Parsons collect water sample for analysis of suspended sediment.
+Inset: Mike Torresan and Charlene Parsons collect water sample for analysis of suspended sediment.